MSITChad/OpenShred/README.md

 # OpenShred
-OpenShred - released at DEF CON 24
+OpenShred - released at DEF CON 24 in August 2016

 Originally repository status missing/deleted; new upload